QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver/README.md

 🔗 [Back to Top of Achievement Category](#BountyHunterChallenges)

+---

 </details>

----

 <h2 id=ShowdownChallenges>
     🏆 Showdown Challenges <i><sub><sup>(12 achievements)</sup></sub></i>
 </h2>

+- All of these challenge achievements revolve around the multiplayer mode called '*Showdown*'

 > [!IMPORTANT]
 > - All of these multiplayer/Showdown challenge achievements require solo play.
-Thus when using a second controller, the achievement will not trigger.
+Thus when using a multiple controllers, the achievements will not trigger.
+A proper multiplayer subset could possible be made.
+>
 > - A [trigger indicator](#RA_Trigger) will be shown on the showdown menu/at the main menu when all required settings for a showdown achievement are correct.
 This indicator will hide once the loading screen starts or when any settings are incorrect.
 Although this indicator is not necessary to have been displayed for the achievement to be unlocked.
 Only the [trigger indicator](#RA_Trigger) which is shown during the match is of importance.
 > - When a [trigger indicator](#RA_Trigger) is displayed on the post-match overview menu, the player has completed the Showdown challenge.
-On pressing OK to display the continue popup window, should unlock the correpsonding achievement.
+On pressing OK, to display the continue popup window, the achievement should unlock.
 > - **GAME BUG**: The [trigger indicator](#RA_Trigger) shown when setting up the Showdown match at the main menu may not display properly when shifting through the showdown stages too fast <sub>(the ID which checks for the selected showdown stage may not update properly when shifting through the stages too fast...)</sub> To make the [trigger indicator](#RA_Trigger) appear properly, just don't shift through the showdown stages too quickly.
 Although as mentioned above as well.
 This indicator is not necessary to have been displayed.

 ### Showdown Challenges Guide